 Your options are to use assets or to amend your tax return to claim enough income to get you over the limit.
 Yes, you'll have to pay tax on that, but that is a tactic that people have done with some success.

 Although many people have tried using top-line revenue as income, it never works.
-People try it with lawyers.
-People try it with accountants.
 All that matters is your income.
 And unfortunately, income is one of the areas where there is no wiggle room.
-It must be exactly right, and they’re not going to take your word for anything.
+It must be exactly right, and they're not going to take your word for anything.